abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 	public ServiceA serviceBeanCreator(String s, int n){	// notice return type return new ServiceA("foo", 99);						// we can call any constructor we want here }

+	// dependency on existence of another bean
+	@Bean
+	public ServiceC myServiceBean(ServiceB s) {		// Spring will automatically init ServiceB Bean before this and use that to init ServiceC here return new ServiceC();
+	}
 }
 ```